Dainik Bhaskar: High Court order directing corrigendum

 In March 2023, Dainik Bhaskar posted a video on its Twitter handle stating Bihari migrant workers were attacked by people in Tamil Nadu for speaking Hindi.
 Four months later, Madras High Court called the reporting "fake news" and directed Dainik Bhaskar to issue apology to the court and to the "people of Tamil Nadu" by issuing a corrigendum on front page of its print editions.
 During the investigation, Tamil Nadu police also released CCTV footage to prove the incident was a suicide, not a murder.

 Fake and misleading news

 In May 2022, Dainik Bhaskar published a report claiming that slogans of "Pakistan Zindabad" were raised in Bhilwara, Rajasthan.
 However, a fact-check by Alt News later revealed that the claim was false.
 The actual slogan raised was "SDPI Zindabad," not "Pakistan Zindabad."

 On 23 August 2018, Dainik Bhaskar published an article featuring a photo of a baby elephant with the caption: "The army is helping not just people but also animals trapped in the Kerala floods.
 A soldier rescued this baby elephant."
 The caption suggested that the image was from the Kerala floods and showed the army rescuing the elephant.
 However, a fact-check by Alt News revealed that the photo was actually eight months old and had nothing to do with Kerala, it was taken in Tamil Nadu.

+On September 12, 2026, The Hindu and Dainik Bhaskar published full-page advertisements titled "What is Dera Sacha Sauda?
+(Facts vs Fiction)", defending spiritual leader and convict Gurmeet Ram Rahim Singh, and further portraying him as a social reformer.
+The advertisements, claimed that Singh had been targeted through false cases and witnesses and defended his repeated paroles and furloughs as being within legal provisions.
+Although both newspapers included disclaimers stating that they had no editorial or journalistic involvement in the advertisements, they were met with backlash for their decision to publish the piece.